nathany/looper/README.md

 # Looper

 Looper is a development tool for the [Go Programming Language][go].
-It automatically runs your tests and hot compiles your code when it detects file system changes.
+It automatically runs your tests and (will eventually) hot compile your code when it detects file system changes.

 ## Status